draggsconnor/BlipKit/manual/instruments.md

 BKTrackSetPtr (& track, BK_INSTRUMENT, & instrument);
 {% endhighlight %}

-This initializes an instrument object with a volume and pitch sequence and sets it as track instrument.
-Instruments can be set to multiple tracks, and sequences can even be updated when an instrument is set to a track. `BKInstrumentSetSequence` sets or updates the values for the specified sequence type.
+This initializes an instrument object with a volume and pitch envelope and sets it to a track.
+Instruments can be set to multiple tracks, and envelopes can even be updated while the instrument is set to a track. `BKInstrumentSetSequence` sets or updates these values for the specified envelope.

 <div class="buttons">
 	<div class="player" data-volume="0.7">